nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 As we add more attributes and interactions with clients, we will need a better way to view all of the information associated with a client.
 Therefore instead of displaying all information in a `PersonCard` within the list of clients, we will need a new component to display the client profile in a better way.

+#### Current Implementation

 The new `ClientProfilePanel` UI component is the replacement for displaying client profiles.
-Beside the require and optional fields, the user can also see all of their past interactions with the client.
+Besides the required and optional fields, the user can also see all of their past interactions with the client.

-The client profile to display is tracked using a `SimpleObjectProperty` inside a `Model`.
+The UI components uses the observer pattern.
+The active client profile to display is tracked using a `SimpleObjectProperty` inside a `Model`.
 Since a `SimpleObjectProperty` is an `ObservableValue`, we can add listeners to its change event and update our UI whenever the currently selected profile changes.

-We currently support 2 ways of viewing a client's profile:
+We currently support 2 ways of manually selecting a client's profile to view:

 1. By clicking on a client's card from the client list
 2. By using the `view` command

 Both methods will update the currently selected client, which will then trigger a listener to update the UI to show the profile panel.

+In addition, any command that modifies a client's data (e.g. `interaction`, `edit` etc.) will also cause that client's profile to be set to active and shown.

 To exit out of the profile view, the user can enter the `list` command, which will hide the profile panel and restore the client list to occupy the full window width.